cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

   on_failure:
     debug_script: ./print_additional_debug_info.sh
   always:
-    test_reports_script: ./print_test_reposrts.sh
+    test_reports_script: ./print_test_reports.sh
 ```

 In the example above, `print_additional_debug_info.sh` script will be executed only on failures to output some additional
-debug information. `print_test_reposrts.sh` on the other hand will be executed both on successful and and failed runs to
+debug information. `print_test_reports.sh` on the other hand will be executed both on successful and and failed runs to
 print test reports (test reports are always useful! :smile:).

 ## Environment Variables